Call us now 01722 718444

 For logistical and safety reasons we sometimes need to re-group, so the front-runners may find themselves waiting for the slower ones.
 Please relax, and remember that this is a team effort that enables people to achieve their personal goals and earn sponsorship.

 • Entry requirements vary depending on your destination and nationality.
 It is your responsibility to ensure your passport is valid, and any visas are obtained in good time.
 Check the FCO’s advice on entry requirements for your destination to be sure.
-To find out if you need a visa you can check your requirements using our partner, Visa Machine, website here; please ensure you allow plenty of time.
+Please ensure you allow plenty of time to apply for your visa; we will provide you will all necessary information 6 weeks prior to depature to assist with your application.

 Your routine UK schedule of vaccinations should be up-to-date (especially tetanus).
 We recommend you check Fit For Travel for further details.
 You should always check with a GP or travel clinic for up-to-date travel health advice as it does change.

-• Travel Insurance is compulsory on our challenges; we strongly suggest that you arrange insurance cover as soon as your booking with us is confirmed or at least 8 months prior to travel.
-Should you need to cancel on medical grounds, you will need insurance to cover the costs involved (registration fee and any trip costs depending on cancellation date).
+• Travel Insurance is compulsory on all of our challenges outside of the UK; we strongly suggest that you arrange insurance cover as soon as your booking with us is confirmed, or as soon as you're able to purchase some, and at least 8 months prior to travel.
+Should you need to cancel prior to departure, you will need insurance to cover the costs involved (registration fee and any trip costs depending on cancellation date).

-Once your travel insurance is arranged, just remember to let us know the policy number and 24hr medical emergency phone number which is provided by your insurers!
+Once your travel insurance is arranged, just remember to let us know the policy number and 24-hr medical emergency phone number provided by your insurers.